zayats1/RobotTelemetryCollectionSystem/README.md

 # Contributing
 If you have a problem, open a issue.
 Know, how to fix it open a PR.
-And if you are  a teacher, grade me with the biggest score, because I use rust, btw!
+And if you are  a teacher, grade it nice, because I use rust, btw!